smkiewel/aeonRequestsDialog/README.md

   default: 'input[name="Request"]',

-* 'json_url': url to json
+* 'jsonUrl': url to json

   default: null

-* 'json_callback': callback for json response to process into correct format
+* 'jsonCallback': callback for json response to process into correct format

   default: null

-* 'json_content': args to be passed as the content of the json request
+* 'jsonContent': args to be passed as the content of the json request

   default: null